10 Sprint Triathlon Zone 3 / Tempo Example Swim Sessions

 These metrics define a sustainable yet purposeful swim intensity that allows quality work to be accumulated without excessive strain or technical breakdown.
 Staying within these ranges ensures Zone 3 sessions remain repeatable and effective, supporting pacing control, stroke efficiency and fatigue resistance.
 When intensity is clearly defined and consistently respected, Zone 3 swim training becomes a reliable foundation for long term progression rather than a grey area effort that compromises recovery or form.

-10 Example Sprint Triathlon tempo swim workouts
+10 Example Sprint Triathlon Tempo Swim Workouts

 1. Continuous Tempo Swim